Utilizing Horseshoe Crabs as a Food Source

 Opening the underside of horseshoe crabs

-Photos: Removing the gut sac (left), removing the gizzard (middle), removed organs (right).
 Video stills were obtained from this source.

 Source: This link.
 Illustration by Katie J. Roorda, Bergdale (2017)

-Most favorite horseshoe crab dish
+My favorite horseshoe crab dish

 In Thailand, horseshoe crab roe is commonly featured in a salad called “Yam khai maeng da” (ยำไข่แมงดา).
 This salad consists of cleaned horseshoe crab eggs, with the egg-white removed, mixed with Som Tam salad.
-Som Tam is a traditional Thai papaya salad known for its spicy, sweet, and sour flavors.
+Som Tam is a traditional Thai papaya salad with spicy, sweet, and sour flavors.
 The combination of the horseshoe crab roe with the vibrant flavors of Som Tam creates a unique and flavorful dish.
 One example of such a recipe can be found below.
 The original recipe in the Thai language was published under this link.
 Also, both pictures of the final dish were published by Muhoro.net (see this link) and not by the author of this article.

 ‘Spicy Horseshoe Crab Egg Salad